CrossMesh/fabric/README.md

 Overlay L2/L3 network router, designed for connecting cloud network infrastructure.

+**UTT** focuses on flexibility, simplicity, security and performance, and could be used to connect existing resources such as bare-metals, VMs, containers, virtual switches, VPC, etc.

 ### Features

 - Gossip-based membership and failure detection.
 Completely decentralized.